 Increase your cat’s environmental enrichment

-Provide perches so your cat can look outside, cat trees to play and nap on, and various other hideaways and elevated areas.
+Provide perches so your cat can look outside, cat trees or cat shelves to play and nap on, and various other hideaways and elevated areas.

 Use puzzle feeders